How to Make Feeding Fun

 - The next few weeks offer 2 feedings, one 9am, in-between morning breastfeeding and one at the 1pm time.

 - Then by 9-12 months, you can work up to a 9am, 1pm, 6pm.

 - Then, at 12 months she will be perfectly ready for a healthy eating schedule of 3 meals and 2 snacks.

-This creates hunger and interest in eating, creates happy focus on the foods you offer, and increases intake of the nutrient-dense foods that kids need to thrive.
+This creates hunger and interest in eating their meal.
+This can also increases the intake of the nutrient-dense foods that kids need to thrive.

 You don’t have to be a chef to make feeding tasty and fun.
-Babies do not know what 5 star recipes look or taste like so be creative with mixing and matching foods (of course after the first introductory period of trialing one new food every 2-3 days is complete).
+Babies do not know what 5 star recipes look or taste like.
+Therefore, be creative with mixing and matching foods (of course after the first introductory period of trialing one new food every 2-3 days is complete).

 Picking a type of protein, fruit, vegetable and healthy fat, and making flavor combinations is interesting for babies even if the thought of something like peas, mango, and eggs mixed together in a pile gives you the heebeegeebees.

-Use tools like popsicle molds, feeding nets, small spoons and bowls to make experimenting with foods fun, even if it makes a mess (that’s why kids love it!).
-I think my kids ate naked more often than not so i could just rinse them off in the bath!
+Popsicle molds, feeding nets, small spoons and bowls make experimenting with foods fun, even if it makes a mess (that’s why kids love it!).
+I think my kids ate naked more often than not so I could just rinse them off in the bath!

 Thank you for taking the time out of your busy mama day!
 For more information, follow the nurturetalk on pinterest for how-to’s and tips to for fun feeding!.